- Early signs of an allergic reaction are rash, hives, and itchiness.

 You must always check that a food is safe by carefully examining the Allergen Content Label or the ingredient list.
 Unfortunately, restaurant foods, foods sold at a bakery or ice cream shop, and foods prepared by other people don’t have labels.
 Avoid eating items that are unlabeled or that you have no information about.
 Whenever you are eating at a restaurant, be sure to tell the wait staff that you have food allergies and that none of the items you order can have peanuts or nuts.
 Also be aware that exposures can be caused by cross-contact, such as using the same knife to cut a peanut butter sandwich and then your tuna fish sandwich, or using the same ice cream scoop that has been contaminated with pistachio or maple walnut ice cream for your plain vanilla ice cream.

 Some product labels state that the food “may contain traces of nuts” or is “manufactured in a facility that also processes nuts.”
-This means that the food may have come into contact with nuts during the manufacturing process.
+This means that the food may have been exposed to nuts during the manufacturing process.
 For example, items can become contaminated while in contact with shared equipment such as a conveyor belt.
 Talk with your doctor about whether or not it is safe for you to eat packaged foods with these advisory warning labels.

 Can you outgrow a peanut allergy?